Post-Earnings Drift Across 14 Markets: A Global Event Study

 Takeaway

 The announcement-day reaction accounts for most of what traditional PEAD studies measure.
 Once removed, the beat-side signal only survives in markets with slower information diffusion.
-The miss-avoidance signal is more robust globally.
+Taiwan has the widest quintile spread (Q5-Q1 = +4.55pp), driven by miss-side underperformance.
+India has the strongest beat-side drift (+2.93%) and the most balanced quintile gradient.

 Data: Ceta Research (FMP financial data warehouse).
-16 exchanges, 2000-2025 (date ranges vary by exchange).
+14 exchanges, 2000-2025 (date ranges vary by exchange).
 Exchange-specific market cap filters.
 MOC execution (next-day close entry).
-Abnormal returns vs local currency index benchmarks (SPY fallback for exchanges without local index data).
+Abnormal returns vs local currency index benchmarks.
 1st/99th percentile winsorization.
 Surprise cap 200%.
+Single-period return cap 200%.
+Min entry price $1.
+Price oscillation cleanup applied.
+ASX, SAO, SGX excluded for known fatal data quality issues.
 Past performance does not guarantee future results.
 Educational content only, not investment advice.

 References